monarch-initiative/monarch-ui-new/README.md

 - `package.json` - What third party packages are necessary for this app to run, and which versions.
   Also where the `yarn ___` shorthand commands are defined.
   `yarn.lock` - Detailed list of all dependencies and sub-dependencies, and their versions, providing a last known good configuration.
-- `.eslintrs.js`, `babel.config.js`, etc. - Separate configuration files for the various tools involved in the development pipeline.
+- `.eslintrc.js`, `babel.config.js`, etc. - Separate configuration files for the various tools involved in the development pipeline.
 - `.env` - Environment variable file.
   A convenient place to set static string values that need to be repeated throughout the app.

 ### Guidelines and notes

+Use JSDoc style comments (`/** some comment */`) instead of regular JavaScript comments.
+This allows lint checking and auto-fixing/auto-formatting of long comments wrapping to new lines.
+More importantly, it allows for better editor integration, meaning that hovering over a function/parameter/object/etc. key will show its associated JSDoc comment.
+There are user snippets, shortcuts, and extensions you can use to make this as convenient as regular comments.

 Where possible and appropriate, use custom components like `AppHeading` and `AppLink` instead of native elements like `h1` and `a`.